craigtaub/cjs-mustache-compiler/README.md

 Simple solution for compiling mustache templates into a CommonJS Module

 # Why?
-For server-side or (via browserify) client-side use.
-To share.
+To share same templates on server-side and client-side use (via browserify).

 # How?
 Builds them into pre-compiled templates.

+# Usage:

-# Usage
+# Build templates

 Gulp: